rewe-digital/Konversation/cli/readme.md

 ## Setup

-At first you need to download the latest version of the konversation.jar.
-Then create in Windows a file called `konversation.cmd` e.g. in
-`c:\Windows\system32` directory (yep dirty hack sorry) and add the content:
+Konversation has some implementations you can use for setting up the command line tool:

+### Homebrew (for Linux and MacOS)

+When you have installed [Homebrew] just enter in your shell:

+    brew install rekire/packages/konversation

+### Chocolatey (for Windows)

+When you have installed [Chocolatey] just enter in your shell:

+    choco install konversation

+### Manually

+Download the latest cli jar from the [release page][releases] and store it somewhere you like.
+On **Windows** you need to create a file called `konversation.cmd` somewhere in any directory you have in your path variable, the content should be:

     java -jar path/to/your/konveration.jar %1 %2 %3 %4 %5 %6 %7 %8 %9

-If you use Linux or Mac create a file called `konversation.sh` in `/usr/local/bin` with this content:
+If you use Linux or Mac create a file called `konversation` in `/usr/local/bin` with this content:

     #!/bin/sh
-    java -jar path/to/your/konveration.jar $1 $2 $3 $4 $5 $6 $7 $8 $9
+    java -jar path/to/your/konveration.jar $@

+Remember that you need to make it executable with `chmod +x konversation`.

 Now in your shell/command line/terminal you can use the konversation command e.g.: `konversation -v`.
 This should output your installed konversation cli version number and exit then.

-Please note we know that this is not an ideal way for an installation, better ways are planed for future releases.

 ## Usage